NiryoRobotics/ned_ros/sphinx_doc/source/python_ros_wrapper/examples_tool_action.rst

-Examples: Tool Action
+Examples: tool action
 ========================

-This page shows how to control Ned's tools via the Python ROS Wrapper
+This page shows how to control Ned's tools via the Python ROS Wrapper.

-If you want see more, you can look at :ref:`API - Tools<Tools>`
+If you want see more, you can look at :ref:`API - Tools<Tools>`.

 .. danger::
-    If you are using the real robot, make sure the environment around it is clear
+    If you are using the real robot, make sure the environment around it is clear.

 Tool control
 -------------------

-Equip Tool
+Equip tool
 ^^^^^^^^^^^^

 In order to use a tool, it should be plugged mechanically to the robot but also